 | |

-Dickson, Tennessee is the perfect destination for a small town getaway.
-Only 35 miles from Nashville and an easy drive from other hubs like Atlanta, Dickson makes for a great romantic weekend trip.
-Check out this 3-day itinerary to explore all Dickson County has to offer.
+Dickson, Tennessee is a charming and romantic destination for a small town getaway.
+Check out this romantic weekend in Dickson, TN itinerary to explore all that Dickson County has to offer.

 Special thanks to Dickson County Chamber for hosting us on our romantic weekend in Dickson!
 As always, all opinions are my own.